Scott Linebrink

 Scott Cameron Linebrink (born August 4, 1976) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the San Francisco Giants, Houston Astros, San Diego Padres, Milwaukee Brewers, Chicago White Sox, and Atlanta Braves.
 He attended Texas State University before getting drafted, but finished his degree after his retirement at Concordia University (Texas) in Austin.

 Career

 San Francisco Giants

 Linebrink was drafted by the San Francisco Giants in the second round (56th overall) of the 1997 Major League Baseball Draft.
 He made his major league debut with the Giants on April 15, 2000, allowing two hits in a scoreless inning against the Arizona Diamondbacks.

 Houston Astros

 On July 30, 2000, Linebrink was traded to the Houston Astros for Doug Henry.
 He went on to split the next few seasons between the Astros and the minor leagues.
 On May 24, 2003, Linebrink was designated for assignment.
 In nine games (six starts) with the Astros in 2003, he was 1–1 with a 4.26 ERA.

 San Diego Padres

 On May 30, 2003, Linebrink was claimed off waivers by the San Diego Padres.
 In 2004, he went 7–3 with a 2.14 ERA in 73 relief appearances.
 In 2005, Linebrink was 8–1 with one save and a 1.83 ERA in 73 games.